cardstack/cardstack/packages/cardpay-sdk/README.md

 ```

 ### `PrepaidCard.split`
 This call will use a prepaid card as the source of funds when creating more prepaid cards, in effect "splitting" the prepaid card being used to fund the transaction.
-(Note that use a prepaid card is used to fund the creation of more prepaid cards, the funding prepaid card may not be transferred and is considered the issuer's own personal prepaid card.)
+Prepaid cards created from the split command are automatically placed in the PrepaidCardInventory.
+(Note that the prepaid card that is used to fund the creation of more prepaid cards may not be transferred and is considered the issuer's own personal prepaid card.)
 The creation mechanisms for prepaid cards created via a `PrepaidCard.split` are identical to `PrepaidCard.create` in terms of the total cost and gas charges.

 This method is invoked with the following parameters:
 - The address of the prepaid card that you are using to fund the creation of more prepaid cards